jenitehan/list_selected_values/README.txt

-Shows all list field options with selected items.
+Drupal 8 module to show all list field options with selected items.

 Use case: